wildmountainfarms/solarthing/other/docs/quickstart_rover.md

 }
 ```

+### Other parameters
+You can use the optional `bulk_request` parameter to make requests to the rover much faster.
+There may be unknown side effects to
+using this, but it is recommended to be enabled as I've tested it successfully.
+It is disabled by default.

 ### Configuring the dummy file
 If you want to test this program **without a rover**, both the `rover` and `rover-setup` program types support it.
 You can edit your `base.json` like so: